 The minute we enter the body, we enter nature.
 There is no separation between us.
-The body is made up of 60-90% water, the lungs breathe air into our movements, the bones contain calcium, iron and other minerals of the earth, and the energy that keeps our heart beating life into every cell, is a form of electricity or…fire.
-The sacred elements live in the body and their qualities can be felt to inform movement and dance in solo or group explorations.
+The body is made up of 60-90% water, (90% water as babies… and 60% water in old age), the lungs breathe air into our movements, the bones contain calcium, iron and other minerals of the earth, and the energy that keeps our heart beating life into every cell, that generates movement itself, is a form of electricity or…fire.
+The sacred elements of the earth live in the body and their qualities can be felt, expressed and cultivated in solo, duet, or group exploration.

-I live on a 3-lane street 2 blocks away from the 580 Fwy in Oakland, Ca., which takes its toll on my organs, senses and psyche, but when I enter the wild landscape of my body through movement/dance, with the same open and porous curiosity as I do when I “escape” to nature, I am cultivating a type of eco-somatic integration to support my resilience to industrialism and its effects on urban society.
-Moving consciously with elemental forces and other nature archetypes deepens my intimacy with the earth itself and it meets my need for a “larger than self” approach to hold the content of my life and my art.
+I live on a 3-lane street 2 blocks away from the 580 Fwy in Oakland, Ca., which takes its toll on my organs, senses and psyche, but when I step into the wild landscape of my body through dance, with the same open and porous curiosity as I do when I “escape” to nature, I am cultivating a type of eco-somatic integration to support my resilience to modern industrialism and its effects on urban society.
+Moving consciously with elemental forces and other nature archetypes in mind deepens my intimacy with the earth itself and it meets my need for a “larger than self” approach to hold the content of my life and my art.
+I wrote that before EcoSomatics became trademarked and comodified and as a somatic practitioner committed to a care economy with a decolonial and anti-captialist lense, I don’ t intend on claiming the term or methods as my own.
+If I own anything at all, it is probably limited to my own body and the spirit that lives within it.
+“Shlies dina augen den wies du was ist dir gehort”- my very broken german saying I learned from Norbert from the Boden See … it translates to: Close your eyes and you will know what is yours.
+Here is a better version: Schließ die Augen, und du wirst wissen, was dir gehört.

-Water, Earth, Air and Fire are considered “sacred” among indigenous peoples because they stand apart from the things that we create and they cannot (or ‘should not’) be bought or sold.
+Water, Earth, Air and Fire are considered “sacred” among indigenous peoples of Turtle Island because they stand apart from the things that we create and they cannot (or ‘should not’) be bought or sold.
 According to natural law: What we are made of, belongs to us.
-This shines a light on the subject of ownership and forces us to look at the multi-dimensionality of how we are situated in our lives.
+This shines a light on the subject of ownership and forces us to look at the multi-dimensionality of how we are situated in our lives from a decolonial perspective.
 As a response to the world we live in, and the body I was given, I am claiming that it is a birth right to have access to our body and its wisdom, just as it is a birth right to have access to the earth’s natural resources.
-Many of us have devoted our lives to reclaim or fight for these rights through the arts, therapeutic or spiritual practices, education, environmental or political activism and law.
-Dance as an artform, for the human animal is a practice of exercising these rights to know the body and nature with varying degrees of consciousness around it.
+Many of us have devoted our lives to reclaim or fight for these rights through the arts, therapeutic or spiritual practices, education, landback activism and environmental law.
+Dance as an artform, for the human animal is an embodied way to enliven these rights– to know the body and nature with ever-depening layers of awareness.

 In the Tamalpa Life-Art Process and other body-centered therapies, we work to identify and confront what habits are interfering with our natural ability to move, play, relate, breathe freely, sense, express, or use our creativity.
 Taking an eco-somatic approach to our healing can offer alchemical support and perspective to our lives if we are able to understand how we are organized as individuals.
 The truth is, that we are all in crisis within the context of the environment at this time, and the symptoms are touching us all in many ways consciously and unconsciously on cultural, physical, psychological, social and economic levels…